mak448a/Qtcord/README.md

 # QTCord
 QTCord is a Discord client aiming to bring a native look-and-feel chat experience.
+I am not responsible if you get your account banned from this project.

 ## Setup
 Throw your token into `discordauth.txt` and copy any discord channel id (enable developer mode, right click, copy id) and throw that into `discord_channel.txt`.